-The Port Elizabeth Container Terminal is one of the three specialized container-handling facilities along the South African coastline.
-Port Elizabeth serves the immediate area of the Eastern Cape, where its main business focuses on the needs and requirements of the motor vehicle and components industry as well as various agricultural products.
+The Gqeberha Container Terminal is one of the three specialized container-handling facilities along the South African coastline.
+Gqeberha serves the immediate area of the Eastern Cape, where its main business focuses on the needs and requirements of the motor vehicle and components industry as well as various agricultural products.
 The terminal offers value-added services in the form of storage, packing and unpacking of containers, and logistics management.
 The terminal currently handles 1,271 ships with a total gross tonnage of 25,756,823.

 Using an Agent to Sell U.S. Products and Services

+Options South Africa offers U.S. exporters and suppliers a wide variety of methods to distribute and sell their products, including using an agent (also known as a Commission Sales Representative, or CSR) or distributor.
 One of the first steps an exporter may wish to take in locating an agent or distributor in South Africa is to contact the U.S. Commercial Service in South Africa and register for one of the services specifically designed to meet the needs of U.S. exporters.
-South Africa offers U.S. exporters and suppliers a wide variety of methods to distribute and sell their products, including using an agent (also known as a Commission Sales Representative, or CSR) or distributor.

-Typical commission rates for agents (Commission Sales Representatives, or CSRs) in South Africa depend upon the contract concluded and upon the CSR’s responsibility.
-These rates can range from 3%-25% commission per concluded transaction.
+Commissions Typical commission rates for agents (Commission Sales Representatives, or CSRs) in South Africa depend upon the contract concluded and upon the CSRs responsibility.
+These rates can range from 3 to 25 percent commission per concluded transaction.
 Companies sometimes pay a retainer fee plus costs and an incentive scale on deals.

-In South Africa’s competitive marketplace, it is essential that the U.S. exporter provide adequate servicing, spare parts and components, as well as qualified personnel capable of handling service inquiries.
+Service In South Africa’s competitive marketplace, it is essential that the U.S. exporter provide adequate servicing, spare parts, and components, as well as qualified personnel capable of handling service inquiries.
 In most cases, after-sales service should be available locally since potential delays often lead purchasers to seek alternative suppliers.